ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : server that grants delegated privileges to a particular instance of client software in the form of access tokens or other information (such as subject information).

 Client
-: application operated by an end-user that consumes resources from one or several RSs, possibly requiring access privileges from one or several ASs.
+: application that consumes resources from one or several RSs, possibly requiring access privileges from one or several ASs.
 The client is operated by the end-user or it runs autonomously on behalf of a resource owner.

     Example: a client can be a mobile application, a web application, etc.